-Meredith Cheatwood is a visual artist and creative writer located in Norfolk, Virginia.
-She earned a high honors Bachelor of Arts degree (Studio Art/English with a Spanish minor) from Wake Forest University in 2018.
-During that time, she studied abroad in London, England and Salamanca, Spain, where she painted two public murals.
-Following her graduation, she moved to Seattle, Washington and lived for a year and a half as a working artist, practicing her craft alongside a retail position at Artist & Craftsman Supply.
-She learned about materials and techniques and was able to represent herself professionally in the Seattle arts community.
-When she returned to Virginia, she began a small business, Meredith Cheatwood Fine Art (MCFA) and manages all sales, commissions, marketing, and graphic design responsibilities.
-She is also the social media administrator and graphic designer for another local business, Waverleigh Creative.
-Meredith has had work featured in several galleries across the United States, including Marin Society of Artists, Art Fluent, Las Lagunas Gallery, Remarque Print Workshop, and Hera Gallery.
-She has experience in scriptwriting, technical writing, traditional and contemporary poetry, and is currently working on a novel that is expected to reach completion in early 2021.
+Meredith Cheatwood is a visual artist and creative writer from Norfolk, Virginia.
+She earned a high honors BA (Studio Art/English, Spanish minor) from Wake Forest University in 2018.
+During that time, she studied abroad in Salamanca, Spain and painted two public murals.
+After graduating, she moved to Seattle, Washington and lived for fifteen months as a working artist, practicing her craft alongside a retail position at Artist & Craftsman Supply.
+When she returned to Virginia, she began a small business, Meredith Cheatwood Fine Art (MCFA) and acted as the social media administrator and graphic designer for a local media/broadcasting company.
+Meredith has had work featured in several galleries across the United States and hosted an independent show, "Through the Exit Wound," in her hometown in July of 2021.
+She is currently enrolled in the School of Architecture at the University of Texas at Austin, where she is pursuing a Masters in Interior Design.

-As I explore my identity as a working artist, I challenge the boundaries between different media of artmaking that I have practiced throughout several years of studio art education.
-I combine techniques and materials pulled from drawing, painting, and traditional photography, as a few examples.
-I follow a semi-observational method that combines specific subjects alongside non-representational and often geometric themes.
-I take risks with “classroom” understandings of color, composition, or shape and emphasize the similarities between different media that converse via the formal elements of artmaking.
+As I explore my identity as a working artist, I am learning to challenge the "familiar" characteristics of media I have practiced over many years of studio art education.
+Most frequently, I combine techniques or materials from collage, painting, and analogue photography and present specific subjects alongside non-representational or geometric motifs.
+I strive to take risks with classroom understandings of color, composition, and shape and uncover similarities between disparate media that converse via the formal elements of artmaking.

 -Meredith Cheatwood 2021